M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment
-Version 14 revision 3 (updated - info file) active-X
+Version 14 revision 4 (updated - info file) active-X

-1.Fix TEST function to display code for THREADS properly 2.Some additional fixings
+Fix statmenet FLOOFILL COLOR ... the varant of FLOODFILL which change the color at the point which we address the statement.
+This was broken from Version 14, rev 0 through 3.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com